jinkim0517/MyCloset/README.md

 ## Features
+- CLOSET
   - Upload images of your clothes
   - Label your clothes with custom names
   - Describe your clothes or write down special notes
   - Categorize the clothing
   - Filter and search through your closet with a filter selector
   - Save your closet automatically to a local database

-## Upcoming
 - SETS/OUTFITS
   - Create sets of clothes
   - One of each clothing type can be added to a set
   - Sets are displayed by displaying the image of each individual clothing from TOP -> OUTERWEAR -> BOTTOM -> FOOTWEAR -> ACCESSORY
   - Not all types of clothing are required
   - Save each set to a new MySQL table

+## UPCOMING
+- Account System
+  - Sign in with a username and password to access your closet
+- Webhost implementation
+  - Check your closet from anywhere at any time!

 ## Available Scripts